 Meet Our Team

-Our tight-knit team, part of American Councils for International Education, works with scholarship exchange students (aged 15-18) from more than 50 countries on programs funded by the US government.
+Our tight-knit team, part of American Councils for International Education, works with scholarship exchange students (aged 15-18) from more than 50 countries on programs funded by the U.S. government.
 If you host a student with American Councils, we will be with you throughout the year to help answer any questions and make sure that your experience is both enjoyable and unforgettable!

 BENJAMIN GAYLORD